401(k) For Small Business in Fairview Heights, IL

 Heading into retirement?
 Looking for investment guidance?
 Transition into your golden years the smart way with help from the CERTIFIED FINANCIAL PLANNER™ professionals of Correct Capital.
 Get started with a free, personalized financial assessment.

-What 401(k) Plans Are Available to Small Businesses in Fairview Heights, IL?
+Types of 401(k) Plans For Your Small Business in Fairview Heights, IL

 401(k) Plans

-In any 401(k) plan, employees can put funds into the account through money taken out of their paychecks.
-Most 401(k)s have a wide range of investment options.
-Employers can make matching contributions as an added benefit to employees.
-Most 401(k) plans must abide by rigid nondiscrimination requirements, and are subject to annual tests to ensure the plan doesn't discriminate in favor of highly compensated employees.
-The IRS sets contribution limits each year; in 2023 the limit is $22,500, unless you turn 50 or older this year, in which case the limit is $30,000.
+In any 401(k) plan, employees can put funds into the account through payroll deductions.
+Most 401(k)s offer many different investments that may include mutual funds, index funds, bonds, and company stock.
+Employers can employers can deposit an equal amount as their employees as an additional perk to employees.
+Most 401(k) plans must abide by rigid nondiscrimination requirements, and undergo yearly tests to ensure the plan doesn't favor highly compensated employees.
+The IRS mandates contribution limits each year; in 2023 the limit is $22,500, unless you turn 50 or older this year, in which case the limit is $30,000.

-Fairview Heights, IL businesses with multiple employees have a few different options in how they set up their 401(k) plan:
+Fairview Heights, IL businesses with multiple employees have a few different considerations to make when setting up their 401(k) plan:

-• Traditional vs. Roth 401(k) Deferrals — The key difference between traditional and Roth deferrals is when your employees pay taxes on their contributions.
-With a traditional deferral, contributions are tax-deferred, meaning the contributions are made before taxes are taken out, and the employee can then deduct the amount contributed from their taxable income.
-Taxes are paid when the money is withdrawn.
+• Traditional vs. Roth 401(k) Deferrals — Contributions made with a traditional deferral are taxed differently than with a Roth deferral.
+With a traditional deferral, contributions are tax-deferred, meaning the money is deposited before taxes are taken out, and the employee can then deduct the amount deposited from their taxable income.
+When the money is withdrawn it is taxed as ordinary income at the employee's tax rate at the time of withdrawal.

-With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, so long as the plan participant has been contributing for at least five years and is 59-½ years old when the withdrawal is made.
+With Roth deferrals, contributions are made with money the employee's already paid taxes on, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, as long as the plan participant has had the account for five years and is 59-½ years old when the money is taken out.
 Roth 401(k)s are becoming increasingly popular as they reduce tax liability in retirement.

 • Safe Harbor Provision — If you opt for this provision, as an employer you would be obligated to make contributions that are fully vested when made.
 There are four ways in which an employer can contribute: